 - Avoid acidic foods and beverages.
 Some foods and drinks can cause severe damage to your tooth enamel.
 Also, some other foods may increase acidic levels and dry mouth, leading to more bacteria growing within your teeth.
 Sugary and carbonated drinks are the ones that cause more harm.

 - Drink water.
 One of the best ways to prevent white stains on your teeth is by drinking water.
 Staying hydrated is the best for our body, so it’s no wonder it helps your dental wellbeing.
-If our mouths aren’t properly hydrated, saliva production slows down, and there’s not enough to balance our pH levels, allowing bacteria to grow and attack the teeth with acid.
+If our mouths aren’t properly hydrated, saliva production slows down.
+There’s not enough to balance our pH levels, allowing bacteria to grow and attack the teeth with acid.
 Make sure to stay hydrated by only drinking water, not juices or soda.

 - Say goodbye to unhealthy habits.
-If you want to keep your teeth as white as you can, you should avoid smoking and caffeine.
-Both of these are highly damaging substances in different ways.
+If you want to keep your teeth as white as possible, you should avoid smoking and caffeine.
+Both of these are highly damaging in different ways.
 Caffeine has higher levels of acid, which damages the enamel.
 Smoking and chewing tobacco increase plaque buildup on your teeth.
-Both of them invite bacteria to enter the pores of the teeth, causing more decay and damage which ends up in white stains.
+Both of them invite bacteria to enter the pores of the teeth.
+Causing more decay and damage, which ends up in white stains.